What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 When High CTR Is Bad News

-High CTR is bad when impressions are low and stagnant.
-A video sitting at 12% CTR but only 5,000 impressions after two weeks is not a success — it is a video that YouTube has decided is only relevant to a very narrow audience.
-The algorithm is not wrong.
-The topic is too niche, the title is too specific, or the content does not have broad enough appeal for YouTube to risk recommending it more widely.
+High CTR can be a concern when impressions are low and stagnant.
+A video with a 12% CTR but only a small number of impressions after two weeks may indicate that the topic is too niche, the title is too specific, or the content does not have broad enough appeal for YouTube to recommend it more widely.

 Fix: Broaden the title.
 "How to Edit Gaming Montages in DaVinci Resolve 18.6" becomes "How to Edit Gaming Montages That Keep Viewers Watching."
 Target a slightly wider audience without abandoning your niche.